danieljameschadwick/portfolio/apps/frontend/README.md

 # frontend

-NextJS deployed on Vercel, using API routes with Prisma and MongoDB Atlas.
+NextJS deployed on Vercel, using API routes with Prisma and MySQL hosted on Planetscale